percona/percona-postgresql-operator/source/openshift.rst

       the ``namespace: pgo`` line in both ``deploy/cr.yaml`` and ``deploy/operator.yaml`` configuration files.

 #.
-Deploy the operator with the following command:
+If you are going to deploy the operator in 'restrictive' environment (default

-   If you are going to deploy the operator in 'restrictive' environment (default fsGroup is not welcomed) please execute the following command:
+   `FSGroup <https://kubernetes.io/docs/concepts/security/pod-security-policy/#volumes-and-file-systems>`_ is not welcomed) please execute the following command:

    .. code:: bash

       $ sed -i -e 's#disable_fsgroup: .*#disable_fsgroup: "false"#g' deploy/operator.yaml

-   Apply operators essential objects:
+#.
+Deploy the operator with the following command:

    .. code:: bash

       $ oc apply -f deploy/operator.yaml

 #.
-After the operator is started Percona Distribution for PostgreSQL
+After the operator is started, Percona Distribution for PostgreSQL
    can be created at any time with the following command:

    .. code:: bash